-Public access to Southwood Country Park will be available throughout installation.
+Public access to Southwood Country Park will be available throughout the works.

-The car parks used for Southwood Country Park will not be impacted by the works.
+The car parks used for Southwood Country Park will remain open throughout the works.

 The local landscape character comprises of informal footpaths within grassland, hedgerows and trees.
 Works are underway to convert the area from a heavily managed amenity environment as a former golf course, to a country park managed for recreation and nature conservation.

-Ahead of construction, trees and hedgerows identified have been removed by a team of specialists after advice from the Environmental Clerk of Works and the arboriculturist.
+Where required, vegetation and tree clearance was completed by a small team during December 2021.
+Trees and hedgerows identified were removed by a team of specialists after advice from the Environmental Clerk of Works and the arboriculturist.

-We will be using tried and tested techniques to work around tree roots through the park, including hand digging and use of air spades.
+We are using tried and tested techniques to work around tree roots through the park, including hand digging and use of air spades.

-In addition, the project’s Environmental Clerk of Works and arboriculturalist will visit working areas to provide specialist advice when any works to trees, such as branch removal, are required.
+In addition, the project’s Environmental Clerk of Works and arboriculturist will visit working areas to provide specialist advice when any works to trees, such as branch removal, are required.

-We will be using a pipe pushing trenchless technique to cross below the Cove Brook Dam.
-This will likely take place in June, July and August 2022.
+We are using a trenchless technique to cross below the Cove Brook Dam.
+Works will likely be completed in February 2023.

-Launch and reception areas will be constructed either side of the existing dam structure.
-The launch area is to be located to the west of the Flood Storage Area and will be serviced from this direction.
+Launch and reception areas have been constructed either side of the existing dam structure.
+The launch area is located to the west of the Flood Storage Area.

-The pipe will be pushed from west to east (Southwood Country Park SANG to Cove Road) into the reception area.
+The pipe is being pushed from west to east (Southwood Country Park SANG to Cove Road) into the reception area.
 The excavation will remain open for as short a period as possible but will only be concluded once the open cut pipe installation has been tied into the pipe pushing section of pipe.

-The areas will be topsoil stripped and neatly stored to one side of the area, which will provide additional noise and visual screening of the area from users of the country park.
-The area will then be covered with a permeable surface or protection matting.
+The area has been topsoil stripped and neatly stored to one side, which provides additional noise and visual screening of the area from users of the country park.
+The area has been covered with protection matting.

 The Pedestrian Paths